Haivision/srt/docs/handshake.md

 the sender party and "receiver latency" for the receiver party.

 2. HSv5.
 This is bidirectional-capable, so the latency setting is per direction.
-Let's imagine two boxes, A and B:
+Let's imagine two boxes, Alice and Bob:

- - when A sends a stream to B, then A sets `SRTO_PEERLATENCY` and B sets `SRTO_RCVLATENCY`; this value on A is then placed into the Lower field and the value set on B is placed to the Higher field
+ - when Alice sends a stream to Bob, then Alice sets `SRTO_PEERLATENCY` and Bob sets `SRTO_RCVLATENCY`; this value on Alice is then placed into the Lower field and the value to be set on Bob is placed to the Higher field
- - what is placed by A in the Higher field is the value from `SRTO_RCVLATENCY`, and so the value placed by B into Lower field is from `SRTO_PEERLATENCY`, and this latency touches upon, this time, the stream that is sent from B to A
+ - what is placed by Alice in the Higher field is the value from `SRTO_RCVLATENCY`, and so the value placed by Bob into Lower field is from `SRTO_PEERLATENCY`, and this latency touches upon, this time, the stream that is sent from Bob to Alice

 (Note that `SRTO_LATENCY` option on HSv5 sets both `SRTO_RCVLATENCY` and `SRTO_PEERLATENCY` to the same value, although when reading, `SRTO_LATENCY`